oachamfo/mern-stack-learning-platform-frontend/README.md

 # Unsolved Problems:

-The frontend deploys to Render and Github Pages, but behaves in a quirky way than it does on the localhost.
+The frontend deploys to Render and Github Pages, but behaves in a quirky way with the links than it does on the localhost.
+Although the problems after deployment were resolved, further investigation is needed to have a deeper understanding into why those problems happened in the production environment but not in the development environment on the localhost.
+The problems in production were resolved by trial and error: forming a hypothesis and testing the hypothesis until a solution was reached.
+Doing online research did not always return sensical or relevant results.

+More research is also needed into how contemporary machine learning, namely approaches based on statistical models and AI can be used to return a single source of truth for the user's question.

 # Future Enhancements: